stuntrally/stuntrally3/docs/Developing.md

 from Terra, this is only for Pbs objects, `hlmsTerra` has no listener (_ToDo:_ adding globalTime to both would need it).
 Done so objects also receive terrain shadows.
 Only one listener can be used.

-And we have own datablocks: `HlmsPbsDbCar` and `HlmsPbsDbWater` with more stuff when needed for paint or fluids.
+And we have own datablock: `HlmsPbsDb2` with more stuff when needed for paint or fluids.

 ### Adding more uniforms